This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. For more information, please visit my disclosure page.

 I will be making and sharing my favorite Irish recipes with you up until the big day.
 It will be more like a month long blog party, and you can join in and make these same recipes at home for your friends and family.
 Rest assured, these recipes have been tried out multiple times before I share them with you.
 They have to be perfect, or we keep eating the same thing over and over again until it reaches the level of “you can make this anytime!”

-So today we start with the wonderful Guinness Barbecue Sauce, and Wednesday I will post the recipe for the actual ribs.
-Okay, I will give you a sneak peak of the awesomeness that is to come…
+So today we start with the wonderful Guinness Barbecue Sauce, and then I will create all the recipes that can go with it!!

 Guinness Barbecue Sauce

 - Pour all ingredients into a medium sized sauce pan, and bring to a boil.

 - Reduce heat and simmer for 20 - 30 minutes.

 - Serve immediately, or store in a sealed container in the refrigerator.

 - Guinness the word, the harp logo, and the signature are all registered trademarks.
 I do not work for them, and I am not paid by them to use their beer in my recipes.
 I just really, really like cooking with it!